xvrh/common_locale_data/README.md

+This packages provides a type-safe and tree-shakable way to access translated common data (measurement units etc...).
-This package provide access to the Common Locale Data Repository in a typed and tree-shakable way.
+The translations are extracted from the Common Locale Data Repository (CLDR).

 Information provided by this package in all supported languages:
 - Relative time (ie: "3 minutes ago")
 - Units (duration, length, weight, etc...) (ie: "5 kilometers")

-## Relative time

-## Units

-## Supported languages
+## Available data
-xx,xx,xx,xx,xx
+- Measurement unit
+- Time unit
+- Country names
+- Language names

 ## Tree-shaking

-All the data are encoded as constants in Dart code.
+All the data and translations are stored as literal strings in the code.
+The APIs are designed to be fully tree-shakeable.
+The final application's code won't include the code for languages you don't use.
-In order to preserve tree-shaking (your program don't want ), the API explicitly ask you to

 ## Source
 All the data are extracted from this subrepositories: